Other information

 Total benefits and shareholdings

-The remuneration of the Executive Board of Uzin Utz SE in financial year 2023 amounted to EUR 972 thousand (2,116), of which EUR 859 thousand (1,088) was fixed and EUR 110 thousand (1,026) was performance-related.
-For further explanation, see int.uzin-utz.com/investors/remuneration.
+The remuneration paid to the Management Board of Uzin Utz SE in the 2024 financial year totaled EUR 987 thousand (972), of which EUR 856 thousand (859) was fixed and EUR 129 thousand (110) was performance-related.
+Further details can be found on our website www.uzin-utz.com (Investors - Remuneration).

 In 2021, the Group introduced a share-based remuneration system for the Management Board for the first time.
 Under this share-based remuneration agreement, the members of the Management Board are granted virtual shares annually as part of their long-term variable remuneration, which are designed for a term of four years as part of the virtual share plan and are not entitled to dividends.
-The respective number of virtual shares is calculated by dividing 60.0% of the variable remuneration of a grant year by the average, weighted closing price of the Uzin Utz share on all trading days of the grant year.
-There is a limit of a share price increase of 40.0% in four years and a minimum amount of 60.0% of the initial amount.
+The respective number of virtual shares is calculated by dividing 60% of the variable remuneration of a grant year by the average, weighted closing price of the Uzin Utz share on all trading days of the grant year.
+There is a limit of a share price increase of 40% in four years and a minimum amount of 60% of the initial amount.
 At the end of the term/holding period, the virtual shares granted are converted into cash.
 The fair value of the phantom shares was calculated using the Black-Scholes formula.
 The expected volatility is based on an assessment of the company's historical share price volatility over the period corresponding to the term of the share plan.
-The following parameters were used to calculate the fair value:
+The number of phantom shares is the provisional number of phantom shares on the basis of which the provision is calculated.

 Parameters of the share plan 2023 | Tranche 2023 | Tranche 2022 | Tranche 2021 | |||